lemmings-io/01-twitter-example/README.md

   ![vagrant ssh](doc/images/vagrant-ssh.png)

-3. In the VM change into the the projects directory with `cd projects/` and start with the tutorial.
+3. In the VM, change into the projects directory with `cd projects/` and start with the tutorial.

   ![cd projects](doc/images/cd-projects.png)